Welcome, Introductions, apologies

 MN explained to the new members of the panel what this meeting entailed and their role within it.

-The panel went through the minutes and the actions from the last meeting one by one.
+Due to this being a Skype meeting and technical issues, certain aspects of the meeting had be narrated rather than presented.
+MN went through the minutes and the actions from the last meeting one by one.

 Past Actions that are still ongoing:

 - Action - The data quality of the Stop and Search panel receive via the Police.UK and Beds Police needs to be accurate to ensure the panel can be assured that

 - The panel can be a positive route for change for officers using Stop and Search.